The GFT delivers a wide range of projects across the region’s freshwaters and the surrounding catchment.

 Loch Ken is a popular coarse angling venue.
 During the mid-1990’s North American signal crayfish were identified in the loch.
 These non-native crayfish are now abundant in Loch Ken and were believed to be having an adverse impact on the fish although this had not been quantified.
 The main objective of this study was to assess the condition of the fish stocks within Loch Ken.
 Using the data collected, recommendations for the future management of Loch Ken as a coarse fishery have been made.

-Sparling were found in various Scottish rivers in the past but died out from many due to over fishing, pollution or the building of barriers stopping them getting to their spawning beds.
+Sparling were found in various Scottish rivers in the past but died out from many due to over fishing, pollution or the building of barriers preventing them from reaching suitable spawning habitat.
 In Scotland they are now one of our rarest fish, apparently only remaining in the Cree, Forth and Tay.
-The Saving the Sparling project runs for 2 years and employs interns to study the local sparling population in the Cree and to work with and inform the local community about these wonderful fish.
+The Saving the Sparling project ran for 2 years, employing interns to study the local sparling population in the Cree and to work with and inform the local community about these wonderful fish.